RadkoSS/RadCars/README.md

 ## Getting Started

-- **Update the secrets.json for both the RadCars web app, and the Web API**,
+- **Update the secrets.json for both the RadCars web app and the Web API**,
 - **Update-Database command**,
 - **Run the project!**